haiwen/seafile-admin-docs/manual/deploy_pro/office_documents_preview.md

 ## Version 9.0.x or above

 We use Docker to deploy LibreOffice as an example, so you need to install Docker and docker-compose on the server in advance (Docker installation is not introduced here).
+The office-preview service needs to be deployed on the same machine as the Seafile service.

 ### Prepare `docker-compose.yml`